busesen/MCCO/README.md

 * Formulated as a multistage optimal stopping problem.
 * Compares:
   - Untruncated MLMC (Zhou et al., 2023)
-  - Truncated MLMC (proposed)
+  - Truncated MLMC
 * Focuses on estimator accuracy versus computational cost in a financial application.

-See `option-pricing/README.md` for full details.
+See `option-pricing/README.md` for details.

 ---